Norwood Junction railway station: More frequent and more reliable services

 The proposals form a key part of the wider plans to unblock the Croydon bottleneck, but they would also have benefits as a standalone project, helping to improve reliability and run more frequent services.

 Increased station capacity

 Widening and lengthening the platforms would provide more space for passengers to wait and get on and off train services.
 Providing two footbridges would reduce congestion and allow passengers to move more freely through the station.

 Network Rail's plans

 Proposals are for the station to be constructed entirely within the railway boundary, and Network Rail would seek consent for these changes through the usual planning process.

-The works are not proposed to form part of the Transport and Works Act Order application for other proposed upgrade works between East Croydon station and the “Selhurst triangle”, which Network Rail has been consulting on.
+The works are not proposed to form part of the Transport and Works Act Order application for other proposed upgrade works between East Croydon station and the "Selhurst triangle", which Network Rail has been consulting on.
 Further consultations on the Norwood proposals were due to take place in 2020.

-The proposals for Norwood Junction station are unfunded, as are the wider proposals to upgrade the Brighton Main Line.
-Over the months and years ahead Network Rail will continue to make the case for investment in the Brighton Main Line railway 2020.